-4. Work your weaknesses
+Work your weaknesses

 I don’t know anybody who is good at absolutely everything, we each have our strengths and weaknesses.
-When you’re travelling as a couple, it’s important to be honest about these and be prepared to accept your own weaknesses and use your partners strengths.
+When you’re travelling as a couple, it’s important to be honest about these and be prepared to accept your own weaknesses and use your partner’s strengths.

-As it turns out Matt is fantastic with directions, he’s a bit of freak with it actually, kind of like a human compass.
+As it turns out, Matt is fantastic with directions, he’s a bit of freak with it actually, kind of like a human compass.
 He can be driven into a brand new city with all manner of twisting, winding roads and be completely aware of exactly where he is and how to get around.
-When it comes to anything related to directions I put my ego aside and let him take the lead, after all he is great at it.
+When it comes to anything related to directions I put my ego aside and let him take the lead, after all, he is great at it.

 Being prepared to do this also means being prepared to curb the phrase ‘I told you so’.
-You absolutely cannot surrender a task to someone, watch them fail and then throw it back in their face afterward.
+You absolutely cannot surrender a task to someone, watch them fail and then throw it back in their face afterwards.
 Just remember, you’re both in this together and we all get it wrong sometimes.

 Letting your partner work to their strengths on a holiday is hugely rewarding, you get to see them at their best and you’ll find your holiday will run a whole lot smoother when both of you are organised and doing the things you’re good at.
 The sooner things get done, the sooner you get to have a cocktail by the pool.

 Honesty comes first

 There is nothing more awkward than arriving at a destination and realising you both had completely different ideas for your holiday.
-While you’ve been planning an action-packed week of adventure sports and all-you-can-eat buffets, your partner has been looking forward to detoxing and micro-dermabrasion facials.
+While you’ve been planning an action-packed week of adventure sports and all-you-can-eat buffets, your partner has been looking forward to detoxing and microdermabrasion facials.

 Before you even book a holiday you need to talk about what kind of holiday you want and what you want to do when you arrive.
 There’s no point in pretending you love the idea of a ski trip to New Zealand when what you really want is to slather yourself in coconut oil and tan-up in Bali.

 Another big part of the honesty chat is the sometimes touchy subject of money.
 It’s important to have a budget for your holiday and even more important for both of you to be on the same page money-wise.
-The last thing you want is to feel uncomfortable at your partner suggesting a lobster & Moet dinner when you know your budget doesn’t allow it.
+The last thing you want is to feel uncomfortable with your partner suggesting a lobster & Moet dinner when you know your budget doesn’t allow it.

 Sit down and discuss your holiday budget and the top things you want to spend your money on, be honest with them and yourself.
 This means you can both relax knowing the other one is making decisions with both your budgets in mind and you’re both comfortable with how much you’re spending and what you’re spending it on.